 - Chinese University of Hong Kong, Hong Kong

 - Sun Yat-sen University, China

 Hokkaido University, Japan

 For more information on Study Abroad, please see the University's Study Abroad website, or contact the current Director of International Programmes for Sociology, Dr. Maria do Mar Pereira, on firstname.lastname@example.org.

 I chose to do an exchange in Australia,

 to explore the social issue of race, and its

 implications in the Australian political and social culture.
 Through my exchange I divulged in indigenous perspectives that allowed me to learn more about the history and development of the country.
-Moreover, I wanted to wander in the Oceania and Asia region which I had never had the opportunity to, and this study abroad provided a perfect platform for me to do that.
+Moreover, I wanted to wander in the Oceania and Asia region which I had never had the opportunity to do, and this study abroad provided a perfect platform for me to do that.

 Visiting these regions has made me become more of a global citizen.
 It sounds clichéd but it really has enthused my interest in learning more about cultures different to mine, which I plan to continue doing after my study abroad.
-Finally, Melbourne is the ‘most liveable city’ in the world (a simple google search will help explain), and Monash is an amazing University.
-Because of the strong alliance, the transition is smooth, and the study abroad team are always helpful if you have any questions or suggestions to the exchange scheme."
+Finally, Melbourne is the ‘most liveable city’ in the world, (a simple google search will help explain), and Monash is an amazing university.
+Because of the strong alliance, the transition is smooth, and the study abroad team are always helpful if you have any questions or suggestions to the exchange scheme.

 - Chris Bhatti, BA Sociology